-Employee benefits - defined contribution plans Determination of Upon retirement of current defined contribution active members, the fund provides a purchased pension on pension that can be purchased with the member's share.
-The pension so purchased is determined based on the purchasing member's demographic details (age, sex, age of retirement from spouse), the pension structure (guarantee period, spouse's reversion and pension defined increase target) and the economic assumptions at time of purchase (inflation linked bond contribution plan yields available).
-A benefit on withdrawal and retrenchment are determined in terms of the prevailing legislation and is equivalent to the value of the actuarial reserve held in the fund.
-If the member chooses to buy into the fund on that date the fair value of plan assets and the value of plan liabilities on the defined benefit plan are increased by the amount of the initial contribution.
+Employee benefits - defined contribution plans Determination of purchased pension on retirement from defined contribution planUpon retirement of current defined contribution active members, the fund provide pension that can be purchased with the member's share.
+The pension so purchased determined based on the purchasing member's demographic details (age, sex, age spouse), the pension structure (guarantee period, spouse's reversion and pens increase target) and the economic assumptions at time of purchase (inflation linked be yields available).
+A benefit on withdrawal and retrenchment are determined in terms of the prev legislation and is equivalent to the value of the actuarial reserve held in the fund.
+If the member chooses to buy into the fund on that date the fair value of plan the value of plan liabilities on the defined benefit plan are increased by the the initial contribution.